jaanli/dotfiles/README.md

 ```

 ### Managing plugins with pathogen and tmux plugin manager
 To install a plugin, we need to tell git that it is a submodule.
-After adding all submodules, we can pull them all at once.
+Adding a folder recursively that contains git repositories (submodules) will not work.
+After adding all submodules/plugins we need, we can pull them all at once.
 The dotfiles repo then needs to be cloned with the `--recursive` option, or we can run `git submodule update --init` as above.
 ```
 cd ~/.vim/bundle
 config submodule add https://github.com/tpope/vim-repeat